l0ss/Grouper2/README.md

-# DEV BRANCH - DOES NOT REALLY WORK - HERE BE DRAGONS
+# DEV BRANCH WHOOP WHOOP HERE BE DRAGONS

 ![A picture of the Grouper2 banner](./G2-banner.png)